samakabsaidahmed/sparkeupdates/README.md

 Third party:
-The app uses MET Norway to give you the weather data and openstreetmap to display data of places in the searchfield
+The app uses  your longitude and latitude and may use  it to fetch weather data from met.no The app uses your search in the textfied and may use it to fetch location data from openstreetmap.org